-All discourse that sets out to compare human life to the functioning of a machine, in that unrelenting process of making the individual disappear, omits one thing: individuals are not cogs, they are human beings.
-They were human animals under the Nazi dictatorship and are such under that of the democratic state as well.
-The difference between a cog scale of the nation-state, the other new institution that the rise of capitalism brought into being.
+But the ideal of democracy examined above and the democracy we confront in our daily lives are two different things.
+The latter is the political system that the bourgeoisie put in place when they came to power after the overthrow of the feudal aristocracy.
+There are several reasons why the new ruling class chose to wed democracy to the representative system - it certainly is not possible to practice direct democracy on the scale of the nationstate, the other new institution that the rise of capitalism brought into being.
 But more significant to the new rulers who came to power with the bourgeois revolutions was the fact that representative democracy allows the active and voluntary participation of the exploited classes in their own exploitation and domination while keeping real political power in the hands of the capitalist class who can afford to run for office or pay others who will support their interests to do so.
 In M. Sartin's essay, "The Representative System", the feudal origins of political representation and the reasons behind the bourgeois marriage between this and the democratic system are exposed.